hunterwilhelm/interactive-venn-diagram/README.md

 * Press the up or down arrow keys to increase or decrease the number of circles in the Venn Diagram
 * For faster input, press enter to type a number of circles.
 * Press the left or right arrow keys to increase or decrease the spacing between the circles.
+* Press p or P to save as SVG.
+You can paste it into a program like Figma to clean it up.

 ### Warning